EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 Because language is ambiguous, most phrases parse into more than one MRS document, each representing a different interpretation of the phrase.
 Each MRS document encodes one high-level meaning of the phrase into a list of predicate-logic-like predicates (called *predications*).

 Each MRS document *also* has multiple interpretations.
-Using constraints that are included as part of the MRS, a set of trees (called *well-formed trees*) can be built from the flat list of predications in a given MRS.  These well-formed trees define all the alternative meanings of that particular MRS.
+Using constraints that are included as part of the MRS, a set of trees (called *scope-resolved mrss*) can be built from the flat list of predications in a given MRS.  These scope-resolved mrss define all the alternative meanings of that particular MRS.

-So, a phrase generates `n` MRS documents, each of those generates `m` well-formed trees, which results in `n x m` possible interpretations of a single phrase.
+So, a phrase generates `n` MRS documents, each of those generates `m` scope-resolved mrss, which results in `n x m` possible interpretations of a single phrase.
 One of the challenges of building a system that uses natural language is to determine which of the many possible meanings was intended by the user (one approach to doing this will be discussed in the conceptual topic: [Determining the Right Parse and Tree](../devcon/devcon0060WhichParseAndTree)).

 For example, the phrase: "Look under the table." produces 12 different MRS documents (also called "parses" or "interpretations").
 These include interpretations that mean: